isixe/JobSpider/README.md

 # JobSpider

-An application crafted for job posting crawling, developed with Selenium and Python, featuring support for data storage in both CSV and SQLite formats.
+An application crafted for job posting crawling, developed with Selenium and Python, featuring support for data storage in SQLite formats.

 ## Run